bata24/gef/README.md

 - `uefi-ovmf-info`: dumps addresses of some important structures in each boot phase of UEFI when OVMF is used.
     - Supported on x64.
     - ![](images/uefi-ovmf-info.png)
-- `qemu-device-info`: dumps device information for qemu-escape (WIP).
+- `qemu-device-info`: dumps device information for qemu-escape.

 ### Qemu-user Cooperation
 - `si`/`ni`: are wrappers for native `si`/`ni` if OpenRISC 1000 or CRIS.